 Partner with a Local Property Manager

 One of the best ways for long-distance landlords to reduce their stress is to opt to hire a local property management company.
-As professionals who are well-entrenched in the industry, they have the skills and expertise in handling the daily responsibilities and emergency situations that comes with a rental home.
+As professionals who are well-entrenched in the industry, they have the skills and expertise to handle the daily responsibilities and emergency situations that come with a rental home.

 A property manager can also conduct effective marketing when you have a vacant unit, screen tenants well, craft leases, perform walkthroughs, collect the rent and maintain your home.
 In addition, they also serve as the go-to person for issues that require quick solutions.